News Summary · 3 minutes read

 - Supported by digital tools like the SWARNA Dashboard and DPSU Energy Efficiency Index, the initiative reflects the government’s commitment to combining sustainability with self-reliance.

-- RM also felicitated IOL and BEL for achieving 100% green energy usage.
+- IOL and BEL for achieving 100% green energy usage.

 India’s defence sector